Nordstrom/epg-interview-sysadmin/README.md

 * Both:  Write a simple script to do local testing of the web server and write to a log file with the status, schedule this to run every 5 minutes.

-Additionally, choose 1 common system administration related task that is better suited by a scripted process.
-Share the script and a description of the problem it solves.

 ## Rules:

 * Clone this repo to your github account.